 The biggest question mark in my current passport was for some reason Indonesia, even more so than the UAE, Turkey and many others.
 I have absolutely no idea why.
 Apparently Israel doesn’t trust Indonesia very much.
 Now I don’t like to guess it was for religious reasons, but most likely it was because of religious reasons.
 Either way the guard was very interested in knowing why I had been multiple times and if I kept in touch with anyone from there (of course I don’t, honest Guv’nor)!

-But the questioning was kept very informal and very friendly, he asked what I did, why I was in Israel, all the usual questions you might get at any airport, but he threw a few personal curve balls at me and repeated a few questions too.
+But the questioning was kept very informal and very friendly, he asked what I did for a living, why I was in Israel, all the usual questions you might get at any airport, but he threw a few personal curve balls at me and repeated a few questions too, a technique designed to throw me off and establish boundaries, but none were too obtrusive.
 It was all very thorough and very polite.

 For those who don’t know, Israeli security have a system for judging how much of a threat you are, and how much you will be questioned and searched later on down the line.

-After the initial round of questioning, which to be fair didn’t really last all that long despite the repeated questions, I was given a little yellow sticker on my passport with a long number and a barcode.
+After the initial round of questioning on arrival at the airport, which to be fair didn’t really last all that long despite the repeated questions, I was given a little yellow sticker on my passport with a long number and a barcode.
+It is the first number that you want to look at.

 This of course looks innocuous enough, but is in fact a subtle system of profiling you and passing a message along the line of security of how much they should question and search you as you move along it.